Search results

 OLYMPIA – October 13, 2022 – Washington Sno-Park permits will go on sale starting Nov.
 1. The State Parks Winter Recreation Program manages over 120 recreation sites, or Sno-Parks, across the state for recreators to enjoy during the winter season.
 Parking at these sites requires special permits.

-OLYMPIA – The Washington State Parks and Recreation Commission will hold its regularly scheduled commission meeting at the Holiday Inn and Event Center on Oct.
-10.
+LACEY — The Washington State Parks and Recreation Commission will hold its regular commission meeting on July 17 at its headquarters in Lacey.